scottalmond/EscapeRoom/resources/DESIGN.md

 - Requirement: A design element that requires two or more parties to agree to enact a change

-- [TIER 1]: These are fundamental stipuations that must be true when the finale is delivered
+- [TIER 1]: These are fundamental stipulations that must be true when the finale is delivered

 - [TIER 2]: Following an agile development process, these are strongly desired stipulations, or stipulations that are difficult to define precisely, that must be attempted to be met before changes are to be considered

 - [TIER 3]: These are nice-to-have stipulations and may be de-scoped or modified as needed to meet the dictated schedule

-- [Hardware]: These are elements that refer to the team building the pysical set the players will interact with
+- [Hardware]: These are elements that refer to the team building the physical set the players will interact with

 - [Software]: These are virtual elements that exist on the computer